jayo39/CodeBank/README.md

 ## Features

 - Share and save code snippets with ease.
-- Manage users and posts efficiently through different administrative tools.
+- Manage users and posts through different administrative tools.

 ## Technologies Used